dpk-kakkar/spacex/README.md

 # Spacex

-This application display space programs and filters can be applied.
+This application displays space programs.
+These programs can be filtered based on year, launch success and landing success.

 ## Development server